zetekla/mean2/README.md

 ## Development server

+COMMON WORKFLOW:

+`ng build` to apply change from the codebase and then `npm run serve` to serve the content.

-Run `ng serve` for a dev server.
+~~Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.~~

 ## Code scaffolding